onnx/onnx-mlir/README.md

 Generic Options:

   --help           - Display available options (--help-hidden for more) --help-list      - Display list of available options (--help-list-hidden for more) --version        - Display the version of this program

 ONNX MLIR Options:
 These are frontend options.

   Choose target to emit:
+      --EmitONNXBasic - Ingest ONNX and emit the basic ONNX operations withoutinferred shapes.
       --EmitONNXIR    - Ingest ONNX and emit corresponding ONNX dialect.
       --EmitMLIR      - Lower model to MLIR built-in transformation dialect.
       --EmitLLVMIR    - Lower model to LLVM IR (LLVM dialect).
-      --EmitLLVMBC - Lower model to LLVM IR and emit (to file) LLVM bitcode for model.
+      --EmitLib       - Lower model to LLVM IR, emit (to file) LLVM bitcode for model, compile and link it to a shared library.
+      --EmitJNI       - Lower model to LLMV IR -> LLVM bitcode -> JNI shared library -> jar
 ```

 ## Example